Student loans for the Cornell Executive MBA and Cornell Executive MBA Americas

 Executive MBA Americas Class of 2017 Tuition Cost Year 2

-The Johnson Financial Aid Office will begin processing federal student loan request mid May.
+The Johnson Financial Aid Office will begin processing federal student loan request beginning mid-April.
 Loan award notifications are emailed to your Cornell University email account.
 In order to be considered for federal student loans, students must have accepted their offer of admission, and completed the FAFSA and the federal loan application request form.

 Contact the Financial Aid Office at email@example.com with questions regarding the federal loan process and eligibility.